 Your $40 registration fee includes supervised launching from Canton Waterfront Park, a registration packet, a Baltimore Floatilla t-shirt, food at the After Party, and live music.

-To participate in the Floatilla you must either bring your own boat or rent a kayak with Ultimate Watersports through the Eventbrite ticket page.
+To participate in the Floatilla you must either bring your own boat or rent a kayak or stand up paddle board with Ultimate Watersports through the registration page.

 Yes, the MOMs Organic Market After Party is free to attend.
 Food and t-shirts will be available for purchase.